Evolving Collaboration, Dependencies, and Use in the Rust Open Source Software Ecosystem: Methods

 There are many potential ways to disambiguate the identities of contributors~\cite{fry2020dataset,gote2021gambit}, each presenting tradeoffs.
 In general, Git commits are signed by an email address, not a platform-specific username.
 Developers often commit code from different computers or environments with different email addresses in their configuration files, and this can result in a significant disambiguation problem.
 Rather than attempting to infer which email addresses potentially refer to the same person, we query the GitHub API for the GitHub account linked to each commit \cite{montandon2019identifying}.
 While this ignores the potential that developers use multiple accounts, we argue that it makes a larger amount of highly justifiable merges among commit author identities than an email address based approach.
 Email address-based author identity disambiguation would scale better in larger systems at the cost of accuracy.

 For each email address, we carry out this process for the most recent commit registered for that email, and if this fails to return an account, we try again with a randomly sampled commit among all those corresponding to this email.
-After doing the same for Gitlab, we also merge matching GitHub and Gitlab logins \varmatchingghglusers.
-An additional step is to parse the emails and discard obviously belonging to GitHub, following the patterns \verb|<login>@users.noreply.github.com| or \verb|<randomint>+<login>@users.noreply.github.com|.
+After doing the same for GitLab, we also merge matching GitHub and GitLab logins (finding \varmatchingghglusers such cases).
+An additional step is to parse the emails and spot those obviously belonging to GitHub, following the patterns \verb|<login>@users.noreply.github.com| or \verb|<randomint>+<login>@users.noreply.github.com|.